 Before creating EasyLunchboxes, I confess – I didn’t know what a Bento box was.
 I was therefore unaware that meals presented in Bento lunch boxes make (healthier) smaller portions appear refreshingly satisfying.
 I especially applaud the moms and/or dads (but I suspect mostly moms) who turn Bento box lunches into an art form (called Kyaraben) spending hours sculpting rice balls, sandwiches, fruits, and vegetables into cute animals and other clever shapes – bringing a smile to their childrens’ faces at lunch time.
 If only I had the time to get that creative [sigh].
 It reminds me of the scrapbooking craze.
 I got slightly swept up in that, but simply couldn’t devote entire days to cutting and pasting (not to mention entire rooms in my home to costly scrapbooking supplies.)
 So I turned to digital scrapbooking on my computer which lets me create family photo keepsakes in a fraction of the time, space, and investment.

-But as soon as EasyLunchboxes hit the internet, I started getting orders from folks who told me they were thrilled to use my compartmentalized, 2- piece containers as an ‘easier’ Bento! (“Huh?”
+But as soon as my EasyLunchboxes hit the market, I started getting orders from folks who told me they were thrilled to use my 3-compartment, 2- piece containers as an ‘easier’ Bento! (“Huh?”
 I said, but thanks to Google I quickly got up to speed!)

 So now I’m hooked on looking at all the creative bento meals I see posted all over the internet.
 Flickr has entire groups devoted to the sharing of these pictorial food creations, not to mention the many personal blogs that show an abundance of these diminutive tasty treasures.
 And now Pinterest is full of bento meals packed in EasyLunchboxes